 This incredibly valuable experience has taught me a lot about the challenges business writers and readers can face.
 When approaching their content marketing, firms need to get their message across, but all too often, they fail to really understand their customers’ needs.
 This is why you need to consider the way you write for your audience — your style and ‘tone of voice’.

-Read on for three ways to define a business writing style that will work for your audience.
+Read on for three ways to tackle this aspect of content marketing basics and define a business writing style that will work for your audience.
 (Like me, you might be surprised!)

 “Choose your words wisely.
 They may be your last.”